Hadassah Applauds President Biden’s Approval Of Legislation Critical To Israel’s Security

 “Hadassah members have been unequivocal in their insistence upon continued US support for Iron Dome, which has saved countless lives.
 Israel, however, remains in need of an emergency resupply of the stockpile of interceptors that were depleted earlier this year.
 We urge Congress to continue to work on delivering against that need and to continue exploring other avenues of supporting military personnel, including the establishment of a US-Israel medical partnership agreement to study and treat post-traumatic stress disorder (PTSD).”

-Hadassah, The Women’s Zionist Organization of America, Inc. (HWZOA), is the largest Jewish women’s organization in the United States.
-With nearly 300,000 members, Associates and supporters, HWZOA brings women together to effect change and advocate on such critical issues as ensuring the security of Israel, combating antisemitism and promoting women’s health.
-Through the two hospitals of the Hadassah Medical Organization (HMO) in Jerusalem, HWZOA helps support both exemplary care for more than one million people every year and world-renowned medical research.
-HMO serves without regard to race, religion or nationality and earned a Nobel Peace Prize nomination in 2005 for building bridges to peace through medicine.
-Additionally, HWZOA supports several Youth Aliyah villages that set at-risk children in Israel on the path to a successful future.
-For more information, visit www.hadassah.org or follow Hadassah on Facebook, Instagram, LinkedIn and Twitter.
+Hadassah, The Women’s Zionist Organization of America, is the largest Jewish women’s organization in the United States.
+With nearly 300,000 members, donors and supporters, Hadassah brings women together to effect change on such critical issues as ensuring Israel’s security, combating antisemitism and promoting women’s health care.
+Through its Jerusalem-based hospital system, the Hadassah Medical Organization, Hadassah helps support exemplary care for more than 1 million people every year as well as world-renowned medical research.
+Hadassah’s hospitals serve without regard to race, religion or nationality and in 2005 earned a Nobel Peace Prize nomination for building bridges to peace through medicine.
+Hadassah also supports two youth villages that set at-risk youth in Israel on the path to a successful future.
+Visit www.hadassah.org or follow Hadassah on Facebook, Instagram, LinkedIn, Threads and X.